aerogear/aerogear-js-sdk/README.md

 ## Showcase application

-To try out the latest release of the SDK go to our [Cordova Showcase Template Application](https://github.com/aerogear/cordova-showcase-template)
+To try out the latest release of the SDK go to our [Ionic Showcase Application](https://github.com/aerogear/ionic-showcase)

 ### List of Modules